jaylong255/aws-elb-setup/README.md

 6. Your domain should now point to the application instance.
 7.

-Next, you're going to want to set up deployments and autoscaling.
-But those are for another doc.
+Next, you're going to want to set up deployments and autoscaling, but that princess is in another castle.